b22samerr/threejs-vs-babylonjs/README.md

 I like combining the web stack and game development, if you like what you see please do not be a stranger and say "Hi" on Twitter [@colorsofcode](https://twitter.com/colorsofcode)

 ## 💡 About the project
-The Babylon.js starting template is designed to leverage the advantages of TypeScript while still allowing developers to write their code in JavaScript and keep the development experience free from a build step.
+The Babylon.js starting template is designed to leverage the advantages of TypeScript while still allowing developers to write their code in JavaScript

 The template is based on the `Starter HTML Template` from [Babylon.js](https://doc.babylonjs.com/setup/starterHTML)

 ## 🧭 Prerequisites

-* Node
+* Node 16+
 * Npm

 ## 🤖 Getting started